Sign In Forgot Password

 A dramatic and fun reading of megillah highlights in both Hebrew and English, with much merriment and schtick.
 All are welcome to enjoy, laugh, and boo with all their might!

-Head down to Fellowship Hall for the Ma'ariv service a full traditional Megillah reading for the entire community.
+Join the full community for the Ma'ariv service a full traditional Megillah reading.

 Purim Morning!